 Fix 1: Restart Steam

-Sometimes Steam is running in the background, and that is preventing it from launching again.
-If you stop the running Steam processes and then try to restart it, Steam opens.
+Sometimes the Steam Client is running in the background, and that is preventing it from launching again.
+If you stop the running Steam client processes and then try to restart it, Steam opens.

 Right-click on the taskbar, and select “Task Manager” from the menu that opens.

 Select the “Processes” tab.
 Find the Steam processes that are listed.
-Click on a Steam process and then click on “End task.”
+Click on a Steam client processes and then click on “End task.”
 If you don’t find any Steam processes, continue to the next method.

 Repeat step #2 until all the Steam processes are closed.
 Then try restarting Steam.